jaittola/viikkopaperikalenteri/README.md

 * [cal-week-template.tex.template](cal-week-template.tex.template) and [weekdays.tex.template](weekdays.tex.template): template files used by cal-generator.py to create the calendar.
 * [signatures.tex](signatures.tex): A LaTeX document for creating gatherings (or signatures) suitable for bookbinding.
 * [Makefile](Makefile): a makefile containing the commands for generating the calendar.
+* [lunar-phasedata-conv.py](lunar-phasedata-conv.py): A Python script for converting the lunar phase data from US Naval Observatory.
+* [daylength.py](daylength.py): A Python script for generating the sunrise & sunset & lunar phase table.

 ## Customisation